influxdata/telegraf/plugins/outputs/http/README.md

 ### Google API Auth

-The `credentials_file` setting is used with Google Cloud APIs.
+The `google_application_credentials` setting is used with Google Cloud APIs.
 It specifies the json key file.
 To learn about creating Google service accounts, consult Google's
 [oauth2 service account documentation][create_service_account].
 An example use case is a metrics proxy deployed to Cloud Run.
 In this example, the service account must have the "run.routes.invoke" permission.